-Symptoms Possible Cause Corrective Action Motor does not come up to full speed.
-Low voltage Verify that the motor voltage under load to the terminals matches the nameplate voltage requirements.
+Symptom Possible Cause Corrective Action Motor fails to Incorrect voltage to the motor Verify that the motor voltage to the terminals matches the nameplate voltage requirements. start.
+Improper terminal connections Turn OFF power.
+Verify that connections are per the terminal connection section of this manual.
+Overloaded motor With electrical power disconnected, verify that the pump rotates freely.
 Motor stalls during operation.
-Overloaded motor With electrical power disconnected, verify that the pump rotates freely.
 Low voltage Verify that the motor voltage under load to the conduit box connection terminals matches the nameplate voltage requirements.
 Breaker trip The interruption of power due to a current breaker trip indicates a current overload to the circuit beyond the rating of the breaker(s).
 Use a qualified electrician to make sure the breaker(s) rating is properly sized to the motor current rating based on the National Electrical Code.
 Motor vibrates or is excessively noisy.
 Pump Before taking any corrective actions, ensure that the electrical power is OFF .
 Check the pump to ensure it is properly connected to the motor shaft.
 Check the pump impeller for damage.
 Make sure there are no foreign objects inside pump.
 Motor base (if applicable) Verify that the motor base (if applicable) is not cracked and that the four mounting bolts are tightened securely.
 Motor is not operating properly.
-Command signal Check the command signal to ensure that it is above the Start Threshold.
-Check line voltage.
+Electrical power Check line voltage.
+Motor does not start Over / under voltage Check line voltage.